ga4gh/data-security/AAI/AAIConnectProfile.md

             keys to verify the signature, then it MUST verify that the `jku` is trusted for the given `iss` as part of the Claim Clearinghouse's trusted issuer configuration.
-This check MUST be performed before using the `jku` in a request.
+This check MUST be performed before calling the `jku` endpoint.

-    3. If the body contains the "openid" scope:

-        1. The token MUST conform with the access token specification, except that the /userinfo endpoint MAY not contain GA4GH claims.

-        2. In addition to other validation checks, an Embedded Token is considered invalid if it is more than 1 hour old (as per the `iat` claim) AND the OIDC introspection endpoint does not confirm that the token is still active.
-If the token is being used multiple times by the same Claim Clearinghouse, it SHOULD only call the introspect endpoint at most once per hour on the same token.

-7.  <a name="claim-polling"></a> **Claim Polling**: Clients MAY use access tokens, including Embedded Tokens, to occasionally check which claims are still valid at the associated /introspect or /userinfo endpoint in order to establish whether the user still meets the access requirements.
+7.  <a name="claim-polling"></a> **Claim Polling**: Clients MAY use access tokens, including Embedded Tokens, to occasionally check which claims are still valid at the associated /userinfo endpoint in order to establish whether the user still meets the access requirements.

-    This MUST NOT be done more than once per hour (excluding any optional retries).
+    This MUST NOT be done more than once per hour (excluding any optional retries) per Claim Clearinghouse.
 Any request retries MUST include exponential backoff delays based on best practices (e.g. include appropriate jitter).
 At a minimum, the client MUST stop checking once any of the following occurs:

     1. The system can reasonably determine that authorization related to these claims is not longer needed by the user.
 For example, all downstream cloud